fernandobrito/travel_log/README.md

 interested in a particular trip because they will do a similar journey in the future.

 **This project aims to generate a website based on the assets (pictures, track and journal) from a single trip, with minimal configuration**.
-Currently, it's in a very alpha stage while I validate some of the ideas.
+Currently, it's in a very alpha stage while I validate some ideas.

 For the proof-of-concept, the input format will be according to how I already store my assets: one folder per day, with pictures from that day and the GPX route.
 To make it simpler, I will be copying my journal from whatever system I used